Academic Catalog 2025-2026

 About

 The Bachelor of Science in Business Administration program is designed to accomplish two objectives.
 The first of these is to prepare students for lifelong professional careers in commerce, finance and industry, as well as for management careers in the public and not-for-profit sectors.
 A second objective is to provide students with the knowledge and skills needed to obtain professional, entry level positions in one functional area of the business enterprise, or in some particular field of business.
+Business Administration students choose a concentration in which to specialize their degree, concentrations include: Accounting, Business Analytics, Entrepreneurship, Finance, General Business, Global Supply Chain Management, Information Systems, Information Systems Security, International Business, Management and Human Resources, Marketing, and Sports Entertainment and Hospitality.

 The faculty possess a particularly strong combination of academic and professional credentials.
 Their doctoral degrees come from the finest universities in the world.
 Their expertise reflects specialization in different fields of business administration as well as practical experience in business and industry.
 The full-time faculty is augmented by highly qualified part-time faculty drawn from the business community surrounding the University.
 These faculty offer students a dimension of knowledge derived from actual experience, in addition to strong academic credentials.